richard-scryber/scryber.core/docs/document_structure.rst

 As a processing instruction, the schema xsds do not support validation of the content, but the following are the supported options.

+* 'append-log' - Controls the tracing log output for a single document (see :doc:`document_logging`)
+    * false - This is the default and the document will be rendered and output as normal.
-* 'append-log' - If set to true, then once the document has been generated, a trace log of output will be appended to the resultant file, containing all the recorded entries.
+    * true - If set to true, then once the document has been generated, a trace log of output will be appended to the resultant file, containing all the recorded entries.
 * 'log-level' - This is an enumeration of the granularity of the logging performed on the pdf file.
 Values supported (from least to most) are
     * Off - no entries be recorded.
     * Errors - only errors will be recorded (depending on the parser mode switch)